-Gross Proceeds: P15,000,000,000 (Issue Price: P28 per share) Related Expenses: P217,262,589 Use of Proceeds: To strengthen the Bank's capital ratio and fund its business expansion (i.e. loan growth).
+Gross Proceeds: P15,000,000,000 (Issue Price: P28 per share)

+Related Expenses: P217,262,589

+Use of Proceeds: To strengthen the Bank's capital ratio and fund its business expansion (i.e. loan growth).

-RIZAL COMMERCIAL BANKING CORPORATION Schedule of Philippine Financial Reporting Standards and Interpretations Adopted by the Securities and Exchange Commission and the Financial Reporting Standards Council as of December 31, 2018
+Schedule of Philippine Financial Reporting Standards and Interpretations Adopted by the Securities and Exchange Commission and the Financial Reporting Standards Council as of December 31, 2018

-PHILIPPI NE FINANCIAL REPORTING STANDARDS AND INTERPRETATIONS Adopted Not Adopted Not Applicabl Framework for the Preparation and Presentation of Financial Statements 1 Conceptual I Framework Phase A: Objectives and Qualitative Characteristics 1 Practice Sta tement Management Commentary 1 Philippine .
-Financial Reporting Standards (PFRS) First-time Adoption of Philippine Financial Reporting Standards 1 Amendments to PFRS 1: Additional Exemptions for First-time Adopters 1 PFRS 1 Amendments to PFRS 1: Limited Exemption from Comparative PFRS 7 Disclosures for First-time Adopters 1 (Revised) Amendments to PFRS 1: Severe Hyperinflation and Removal of Fixed Date for First-time Adopters 1 Amendments to PFRS 1: Government Loans 1 Amendments to PFRS 1: Deletion of Short-term Exemptions 1 HILIPINE FIXARCLAL REPORTING STANDARDS AND IN FERRETATIONS Adopted ramework for the Preparation and Presentation of Financial Statements / onceptual Francock Phase A: Objectives and Qualitative Characteristics / ratice Statement Management Commentary / Philippine Financial Reporting Standards (PFRS) / First-time Adoption of Philippine Financial Reporting Standards / Amendments to PRS 1: Limited Exemptions for First-time Adopters / Amendments to PRS 1: Limited Exemptions from Comparative PERS 7 Disclosures for / First-time Adopters / Amendments to PTRS 1: Cover multiprinflation and Removal of Fixed Date for / First-time Adopters / Amendments to PTRS 1: Government Loans / Amendments to PTRS 2: Classification and Measurement of Shar-based Payment Transactions / Amendments to PTRS 3: Classification and Measurement of Shar-based Payment Transactions / Amendments to PTRS 3: Classification and Business (fiftight January 1, 2020) / FERS 4 Amendments to PTRS 3: Remeasurement of Previously Held Interests in a Joint Operation / (fiftid January 1, 2019) / / Amendments to PTRS 3: Dec 1 Amendments to PFRS 2: Vesting Conditions and Cancellations 1 PFRS 2 Amendments to PFRS 2: Group Cash-settled Share-based Payment Transactions 1 PFRS 3 Amendments to PFRS 2: Classification and Measurement of Share-based Payment Transactions 1 Business Combinations 1 PFRS 3 (Revised) 1 Amendments to PFRS 3: Definition of a Business (effective January 1, 2020) 1 Insurance Contracts 1 PFRS 4 Amendments to PAS 39 and PFRS 4: Financial Guarantee Contracts 1 1 PFRS 5 Non-current Assets Held for Sale and Discontinued Operations 1 PFRS 6 Exploration for and Evaluation of Mineral Resources 1 Financial Instruments: Disclosures 1 Amendments to PFRS 7: Transition 1 Amendments to PAS 39 and PFRS 7: Reclassification of Financial Assets 1 PFRS 7 1 Amendments to PFRS 7: Improving Disclosures about Financial Instruments 1 Amendments to PFRS 7: Disclosures - Transfers of Financial Assets 1 1 1 PFRS 8 1 PFRS 9 1 1 · · PFRS 10 Amendments to PFRS 10: Sale or Contribution of Assets between an Investor and its Associate 1 1 1 1 1 PFRS 11 Amendment to PFRS 11: Remeasurement of Previously Held Interests in a Joint Operation - 1
+PHILIPPII NE FINANCIAL REPORTING STANDARDS AND INTERPRETATIONS Adopted Not Adopted Not Applicable Framework for the Preparation and Presentation of Financial Statements √ Conceptual !
+Framework Phase A: Objectives and Qualitative Characteristics √ Practice Sta atement Management Commentary 1 Philippine .
+Financial Reporting Standards (PFRS) First-time Adoption of Philippine Financial Reporting Standards √ Amendments to PFRS 1: Additional Exemptions for First-time Adopters √ PFRS 1 Amendments to PFRS 1: Limited Exemption from Comparative PFRS 7 Disclosures for First-time Adopters > (Revised) Amendments to PFRS 1: Severe Hyperinflation and Removal of Fixed Date for First-time Adopters ✓ Amendments to PFRS 1: Government Loans / Amendments to PFRS 1: Deletion of Short-term Exemptions 1 Share-based Payment 1 Amendments to PFRS 2: Vesting Conditions and Cancellations / PFRS 2 Amendments to PFRS 2: Group Cash-settled Share-based Payment Transactions / Amendments to PFRS 2: Classification and Measurement of Share-based Payment Transactions / Business Combinations / PFRS 3 (Revised) Amendment to PFRS 3: Remeasurement of Previously Held Interests in a Joint Operation (effective January 1, 2019) 1 Amendments to PFRS 3: Definition of a Business (effective January 1, 2020) / Insurance Contracts / PFRS 4 Amendments to PAS 39 and PFRS 4: Financial Guarantee Contracts 1 11104 Amendments to PFRS 4: Applying PFRS 9, Financial Instruments, with PFRS 4, Insurance Contracts 1 PFRS 5 Non-current Assets Held for Sale and Discontinued Operations / PFRS 6 Exploration for and Evaluation of Mineral Resources / Financial Instruments: Disclosures / Amendments to PFRS 7: Transition / Amendments to PAS 39 and PFRS 7: Reclassification of Financial Assets / Amendments to PAS 39 and PFRS 7: Reclassification of Financial Assets - Effective Date and Transition 1 PFRS 7 Amendments to PFRS 7: Improving Disclosures about Financial Instruments / Amendments to PFRS 7: Disclosures - Transfers of Financial Assets 1 Amendments to PFRS 7: Disclosures - Offsetting Financial Assets and Financial Liabilities 1 Amendments to PFRS 7: Mandatory Effective Date of PFRS 9 and Transition Disclosures 1 PFRS 8 Operating Segments ✓ Financial Instruments ✓ PFRS 9 Amendments to PFRS 9: Prepayment Features with Negative Compensation (effective January 1, 2019) 1 Consolidated Financial Statements √ PFRS 10 Amendments to PFRS 10: Transition Guidance / Amendments to PFRS 10: Investment Entities / Amendments to PFRS 10: Investment Entities - Applying the Consolidation Exception Amendments to PFRS 10: Sale or Contribution of Assets between an Investor and its 1 / Associate or Joint Venture (effective date deferred indefinitely) Joint Arrangements \ 1 PFRS 11 Amendments to PFRS 11: Transition Guidance \ 1 Amendments to PFRS 11: Accounting for Acquisitions of Interests in Joint Operations Amendment to PFRS 11: Remeasurement of Previously Held Interests in a Joint Operation ✓ 1 (effective January 1, 2019) 1